dhurlburtusa/shortcuts/auth0/auth0-notes.md

 - Use analytics to track users on your site or application.

+## Tenants

+Everything starts with an Auth0 tenant.
+This is where you configure your use of Auth0, and the where Auth0 assets - such as applications, connections, and user profiles are defined, managed and stored.
+You access an Auth0 tenant via the Auth0 Dashboard, where you can also create additional, associated tenants.
+You can create more than one Auth0 tenant so that you can structure your tenants in a way that will isolate different domains of users and also support your Software Development Life Cycle (SDLC).

+Tenant names cannot be changed or reused once deleted.

+See https://auth0.com/docs/get-started/learn-the-basics, https://auth0.com/docs/get-started/dashboard/tenant-settings, https://auth0.com/docs/support/delete-or-reset-tenant, and https://auth0.com/docs/best-practices/tenant-settings-best-practices for details.

 ## Deployment Options

 Auth0 offers in the following deployment models: